-How to prepare loose tea
+How to prepare loose tea the easy way

 It is very easy to gather materials needed in making loose tea without breaking the bank by purchasing those electric tea makers.
 You will only need materials that are already present in most households.
 For a quick checklist here are the things you will need to make loose tea.
+They are only suggestions as it is a personal choice what to use.
+There is no one-fit-all solution, I suppose.

 Things you need for making loose tea

-To properly prepare create loose tea you will also need a tea timer or any stop-watch which displays easy to read digital or analogue time.
-Remember these specific times for different types of tea: Black tea requires 3 minutes, 5 minutes for rooibos tea, 2 or 3 minutes for green and white tea and around 8-10 minutes for herbal and fruit teas.
+To properly prepare loose tea you will also need a tea timer or any stop-watch which displays easy to read digital or analogue time.
+Remember these specific times for different types of tea: Black tea requires 3 to 5 minutes, 5 minutes for rooibos tea, 2 or 3 minutes for green and white tea and around 8-10 minutes for herbal and fruit teas.

 To get the correct temperature for different types of tea you will need a tea water thermometer.
 Again follow this short guide: